zeitspace/zeitbook-frontend/steps/02-service-worker.md

 ## Check that your service worker installs correctly

 Open the Google Chrome tab containing your application.
-In Chrome DevTools, under the Application tab, click on "Service Workers" to check that your service worker has been installed correctly.
-You can also click on "Cache Storage" to view the contents of your service worker's cache.
+In Chrome DevTools, under the Application tab, click on "Service Workers" to check that your service worker has been installed correctly:

 ![](screenshots/02-service-worker/01-service-worker.png)

+You can also click on "Cache Storage" to view the contents of your service worker's cache:

 ![](screenshots/02-service-worker/02-cache-storage.png)